-- A. When an employee is injured or has an illness and their his/her injury or illness prevents the employee from coming to work, once it is determined to be job-related as provided by Part 2 of the Personnel and Salary Resolution, the employee shall be placed on Workers' Compensation Leave.
-If the question of industrial causation has not yet been made and all accrued leave sick leave has been applied to the absence, the employee shall be placed on Official Leave until a final determination is made. - B. Workers' Compensation Leave shall continue until the employee: - 1.
+- A. When an employee is injured or has an illness and their injury or illness prevents the employee from coming to work, once it is determined to be job-related as provided by SOP HR 04.13 INJURY AND ILLNESS TREATMENT, WORKERS' COMPENSATION REPORTING AND INTERNAL AND EXTERNAL NOTIFICATIONPart 2 of the Personnel and Salary Resolution, the employee shall be placed on Workers' Compensation Leave.
+If the question of industrial causation has not yet been made and all accrued leave has been applied to the absence, the employee shall be placed on Official Leave until a final determination is made. - B. Workers' Compensation Leave shall continue until the employee: - 1.
 Is determined to be physically able to return to work which the Authority may require be determined by an Authority-designated physician; or - 2.
-Is determined to be physically able to return to work with medical restrictions which the Authority may require be determined by an Authority-designated physician, that the Authority can accept; or accepts employment outside the Authority; or - 3.
-Accepts employment in another Authority position; or - 4.
-Has retired from the Authority; or - 5.
+Is determined to be physically able to return to work with medical restrictions which the Authority may require be determined by an Authority-designated physician, that the Authority can accommodateaccept;

+- 3. or Aaccepts employment outside the Authority; or - 4.
+Accepts employment in another Authority position; or - 5.
+Has retired from the Authority; or - 6.
 Is terminated from the Authority.

-An employee who does not return to work within two (2) weeks of the end of their his/her Workers' Compensation Leave pursuant to this provision shall be considered to have automatically resigned their his/her employment with the Authority.
+An employee who does not return to work within two (2) weeks of the end of their Workers' Compensation Leave pursuant to this provision shall be considered to have automatically resigned their employment with the Authority.